 My very first page in my #bulletjournal and I'm well chuffed with how it turned out!
 And as you can see, I have loaaadddddssss to lose.
 I try to save weight loss stuff for @kirstybuttons cos I had too many photos of food on here, ha!
 I love the idea of bullet journaling and I really hope I keep it up! #bujo #weightloss #weightlossjourney

 Speaking of fitness if your goal is weight loss this tracker will keep you on track.
 Set milestones that you can celebrate with a cheat meal or a shopping trip to give you that extra motivation.

-Now that you have your potential tracker ideas planned out you can start working on your daily, weekly, and monthly layouts.
+Now that you have your potential tracker and collection ideas planned out you can start working on your daily, weekly, and monthly layouts.
 These layouts help you to plan out your time and keep you on track to reach goals.

 Check out my post 19 Beautiful Weekly Spreads for Bullet Journals.

 I included positive phrases in my daily spreads to help keep a positive attitude daily.
 Find out more on how we strive to be positive daily.